MRIN Filing System+

 Step 4.
 If you only want to OCR one page, select that image and click Save PDF.
 When that's finished and you open your PDF you will be able to select and then copy and paste the text.
 If you want more pages or the whole document, it's the same process, just longer.

-This is the original image, followed by the OCRed text.
+This is an original image, followed by the OCRed text.
 In this case, dead accurate.
 This may not always be the case depending on how clear or not clear the type is.
 And you may have to adjust line breaks depending where you're copying to.
 Considering the options this is a small matter.

 "forge in the early part of 1800, and another distillery in 1811.